jujunantes/JulienMarcel_12_28022022/README.md

 ```

 ## 4. using SportSee
-SportSee will fetch users' data from the REST API and display them using verious charts.
+SportSee will fetch users' data from the REST API and display them using various charts.
 For demo purpose, you can switch from one user to the other by clicking on the white container of the page.